Angus, Thongs and Full-Frontal Snogging: Plot summary

 Georgia, a teenager, lives with her mother, father, three-year-old sister Libby, and her wild cat, Angus, whom the family found on a holiday to Scotland.
 Georgia bumps into the popular and attractive Robbie (the "Sex-God"), while helping her best friend, Jas, subtly stalk his brother at the grocery store where he works.
 The problem is that he is older and has a girlfriend, Lindsay, an older girl who wears a thong and bra padding and secretly claims to be engaged to him.
 Robbie eventually dumps Lindsay, but tells Georgia that he should not date her because she is too young.
 In an effort to appear more mature, Georgia tries to bleach a strip of her hair blonde, but it comes off in her hand.
 Fortunately for her, Robbie is attracted to her and finds her eccentricity amusing and endearing and suggests taking it slow.
-However, Georgia's mum comes in at the very end and announces that they have tickets to go to New Zealand for the summer to visit her father, who has gone there searching for work, putting a damper on Georgia's new summer romance.
+However, Georgia's mum comes in at the very end and announces that they have tickets to go to New Zealand for the summer to visit her father, who has gone there searching for work, putting a dampener on Georgia's new summer romance.